jvoisin/snuffleupagus/doc/source/faq.rst

 We do think that a security issue that "requires the use of code or settings known to be insecure" is still a security issue, and should be treated as such.

-We don't have the pretention to state that Snuffleupagus will magically solve all your security issues, but we believe that it might definitely help.
+We don't have the pretension to state that Snuffleupagus will magically solve all your security issues, but we believe that it might definitely help.

 Why should I send you bugs, security issues and patches?